jbtiglao/e-peddler/README.md

         * `tag_id`

 * Enter `npm run seed` to seed the database.

 * To invoke the application, run `npm start`.
 Your Sequelize models should sync to the MySQL database on server start.

 * To test the application, use Insomnia (please see the Test section).

   ---
 ## Usage 📌

-With the manager of an internet retail company in mind as an end-user, this application was developed as a back end for an e-commerce website that uses the latest technologies, which enables the user to compete with other e-commerce companies.
+For instructions on how to use the application, please see the demonstration video, as well as the description and features and functionalities sections.

 ### Features and Functionalities  🔌